Popmoney vs. PayPal

 - Your bank may charge a small fee for sending money via Popmoney ($1 or so per payment).

 - Sending money from your account at Popmoney.com costs $0.95.

 PayPal advantage: Not everybody uses a bank or credit union that partners with Popmoney, but PayPal accounts are widespread.
-Your friends might not want to set up a new account at Popmoney if they already use PayPal accounts or other services.
+Your friends might not want to set up a new account at Popmoney if they already use PayPal or other P2P services.

 Which is Best for Shopping?

 If you plan to use your account for online shopping (or with select brick-and-mortar stores like Home Depot), PayPal is the better option.
 Retailers and online merchants often offer PayPal as a payment method.